Hepatitis C – Genotyping/Subtyping

 Submission and Collection Notes

 Freshly drawn whole blood specimens collected in serum separator tubes (SST) may be stored and/or transported at 2°C to 25°C for up to 24 hours before centrifugation.
-Following centrifugation, remove serum from cells immediately.
+Following centrifugation, remove serum from cells immediately, and transfer serum into screw-capped cryovial tubes.
 Serum specimens may be stored and/or transported at 2°C to 8°C for up to 72 hours or at ≤-18°C for up to 6 weeks.
 If more extended storage of serum specimens is required, it must be frozen at ≤-60°C.

 Grossly haemolysed, icteric, lipemic or microbially contaminated serum is not recommended for testing.